KiraDiShira/Git/Branches demystified/README.md

 In this case, it's not created a merge committ because master branch is ahead and so all conflicts are already been resolved.
 This behaviour is called *fast forward*.

+It's possible that HEAD refers to a commit instead of a branch:

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/dethead1.png" />

+If I do other commits, HEAD behaves like a branch:

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/dethead2.png" />
 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/dethead3.png" />

+Garbage collector will delete unreachable objects.
+If I don't want that this happen:

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/gc.png" />